-After watching countless women in the little hole-in-the-wall restaurants, or on the street making spring rolls I felt like I finally had a good grasp on how this traditional Vietnamese dish was made.
-That was until I came home to the United States and tried rolling my first spring roll for myself.
+After watching countless women in the little hole-in-the-wall restaurants, or on the street making their unique spring roll recipe I felt like I finally had a good grasp on how this traditional Vietnamese fresh spring roll recipe was made.
+That was until I came home to the United States and tried rolling Vietnamese spring rolls for myself.
 The result was not quite as pretty as what I had envisioned in my mind.

 Spring rolls take a little practice to really get used to, but please do not be discouraged if yours don't turn out the very first time, they will get better.
 And I am hoping that between my directions below and your own stubbornness you will be able to figure it out, and will be making beautiful spring rolls of your own in no time.